Howden: Early history

 The name Howden is derived from the Old English hēafoddenu meaning 'head valley'.
+As there are no notable valleys nearby, the denu element (corresponding to the modern word dean) may instead have its older sense of 'low flat space', referring to the town standing on land raised above the surrounding marshes.

 One of the earliest recorded parts of Howden's history describes King Edgar giving his first wife, Ethelfleda, Howden Manor in 959 AD, the beginnings of a long connection with the royal court of England.
 In 1080, William the Conqueror gave the town, including its church, which later became the minster, to the Bishop of Durham, who promptly conferred the church upon the monks of Durham.
 However, he kept Howden Manor for himself.
 Records show that the church was at first a rectory, but conflicting records also show that Hugh, Prior of Durham, was given a bull from Pope Gregory IX for appropriating the church towards the maintenance of 16 monks.
 Howden's royal connections continued when in 1191, Prince John spent Christmas in Howden.
 Nine years later, John, now King of England, granted Howden the right to hold an annual fair.